zachvalenta/jvns.ca/source/_posts/2016-09-11-rustconf-keynote.markdown

 </div>
 <div class="content">
 <p>
 And while you're writing down cool things to help people level up -- remember that a lot of systems things aren't really that hard.
+People can learn harder things than you think they can if you explain it in a way that makes sense.
 </p>
 <p>
 I think computer networking is a really good example of this -- a lot of people get really intimidated by networking, but a lot of the core concepts like IP addresses and ports and packets are not really that hard, and once you understand them you can learn a lot.